kiney/amvnews-leecher/README.md

 - Stored as-is in database (TEXT, not INTEGER)
 - When multiple torrent qualities exist, largest is selected automatically
 - Torrent files saved to `torrent-files/` as `{id}.torrent`
+- Range queries use numeric comparison (leading zeros are handled automatically)

 ## Database